 WHAT was developed by a speaker/writer of English for use with Scrabble® played using English language lexicons.
 The program was then extended to support the FISE lexicon for International Spanish Scrabble®.
+As of 5-Jan-19, FISE09 and FISE17 are supported by WHAT.
 At present, the user interface for this is entirely in English - the only Spanish words are in the lexicon.
 We intend to further modify the program to present a Spanish user interface.

 The support for Spanish in WHAT required considerable modifications, mainly due to the difference between English and Spanish Scrabble® tiles.
 In the Spanish sets, both K and W are missing, and there are 4 tiles unique to Spanish: Ñ, CH, LL, and RR.

 WHAT presents words using the Roman alphabet, so that when a word has the letters C and H, they are both shown as separately-typed letters in a word.
 WHAT nevertheless considers the word to have the Spanish CH tile and that contributes one tile to the length of the word.
-So for example, if you ask to see all the two-letter words, all 89 words are shown, including four which have double-letter tiles.
+So for example, if you ask to see all the two-letter words in the FISE17 lexicon, all 91 words are shown, including four which have double-letter tiles.

 In case your keyboard does not include a key for Ñ, you may specify that character by holding down the Ctrl key and typing N.